Gabgrz/foundation-gke-showcase/README.md

 - Workload Identity Federation for GitHub Actions authentication
 - A deployer service account for resource management
 - Enabling essential APIs (STS, Cloud Resource Manager, IAM Credentials)
-- Configuration for remote Terraform state in a GCS bucket (created manually via script)
+- Owner service account and configuration for remote Terraform state in a GCS bucket (created via bootstrap script)

 This bootstrap serves as a secure starting point for any GCP project using Terraform and GitHub Actions.